deepanshudashora/Train-Em-Up/README.md

 ## Usage Example

-Here’s how to compute optimal batch size and accumulation steps for a training session:
+Here’s how to compute the optimal batch size and accumulation steps for a training session:

 ```python
 train_dataset = ...  # Load your training dataset